-MAY 11, 2016 MEETING MINUTES
+MAY 11, 2016 MEETING MINUTES Available at eahcp.org

 At this meeting, the following business may be considered and recommended for Work Group action:

 1. Call to Order.

 9:05 a.m.
 Steve Raabe called the meeting to order.
 Nathan Pence introduced Chad Furl, new Chief Science Officer at EAHCP, who was formerly with UTSA, and before that, the Department of Ecology in Washington State.